Skip to main content

 Manage Users

 This is the default view for Organization Administrators.
-From here, you can view and export the list of students, teachers, and administrators affiliated with your organization.
+From here, you can view and export lists of students, teachers, and administrators affiliated with your organization.
 You can also create new and modify existing individual and staff accounts.
 Refer to the Manage User Accounts article to learn more.

 Manage Class Rosters

-View a list of classes affiliated with your school and their respective rosters.
-From the Manage Class Rosters page, you can add or remove students and teachers from classes as well as archive classes.
-Refer to the Admin Tools - Edit Class Rosters article to learn more.
+Organization Administrators have the ability to view lists of classes affliated with their assigned schools and their respective rosters.
+From the Manage Class Rosters page, administrators can add or remove students and co-teachers from classes, as well as archive those classes.
+Refer to the Edit Class Rosters as an Administrator article to learn more.

 For SSO districts, some students may need to enter a class code the first time they sign into their McGraw Hill account.
 Teachers can refer to the Locating the Class Code article for steps on finding the class code to provide to their students.

-Organization Administrators can import students, teachers, and classes directly from the Admin Tools.
-They can also assign new or existing students and teachers to new or existing classes through the import process.
-For more information on the import process, refer to the articles listed on the Import Users/Rosters Resources page.
+Organization Administrators can import new and update existing students, teachers, classes, and rosters directly from the administrator tools.
+For more information on the import process, refer to the articles listed on the Administrator Import Users/Rosters Resources article.

 Districts that use an SSO portal for user creation should not use this tool to create new users, however, they can use it to update student and teacher information.